Piecewise Deterministic Sampling for Constrained Distributions: Introduction

 Piecewise Deterministic Markov Processes (PDMPs) were introduced in the early 1980s by \cite{davis1984piecewise} in the context of biological and communication systems.
 They are non-diffusive, irreversible Markov processes that evolve deterministically between random times.
 Similarly to the case of SDE samplers, it is possible to design PDMPs that are invariant with respect to $\pi$.
 This has led to variety of sampling algorithms such as the Zig-Zag sampler (ZZS), \cite{bierkens2019ergodicity}, the Bouncy Particle Sampler (BPS), \cite{bouchard2018bouncy}, the Boomerang Sampler (BS), \cite{bierkens2020boomerang} and the Coordinate Sampler(CS), \cite{wu2020coordinate} to name a few.
 Implementation of these algorithms is discussed in \cite{fearnhead2018piecewise}.

-PDMPs are particularly attractive for MCMC due to three properties: i) they can be simulated exactly; ii) they are irreversible, thus potentially converging faster towards $\pi$ \citep{diaconis2000analysis, bierkens2016non}, iii) they allow for unbiased estimation using stochastic gradients.
+PDMPs are particularly attractive for MCMC due to three properties: i) they can be simulated exactly under suitable conditions.\footnote{A detailed discussion about challenges with exact simulation is given in Section~\ref{subsec:implementation}.}; ii) they are irreversible, thus potentially converging faster towards $\pi$ \citep{diaconis2000analysis, bierkens2016non}, iii) they allow for unbiased estimation using stochastic gradients.
 This is useful in the context of large data sets where the cost of the algorithm can be reduced to $\mathcal{O}(1)$ cost per iteration as shown in \cite{bierkens2019zig}.

 All the algorithms mentioned above deal with unconstrained sampling problems, that is $\mathcal{M}=\mathbb{R}^d$.
 When $\mathcal{M}$ is a proper convex subset of $\mathbb{R}^d$, there are several approaches for SDE-based samplers that borrow ideas from convex optimisation.
-In particular, a natural extension of the projected gradient descent \citep{Beck17}, the projected Langevin Monte Carlo method (\cite{NIPS2015_c0f168ce}) incorporates a projection back to $\mathcal{M}$ after every Euler-Maruyama step.
-Alternatively, one can use a regularised version of the indicator function $\bm{1}_\mathcal{M}$ to define a probability density with support over $\mathbb{R}^{d}$ and employ different numerical discretizations of the underlying SDE leading for example to the Moreau Yosida Unadjusted Langevin Algorithm (MYULA) (\cite{durmus2018efficient,brosse2017sampling}) or the Forward Backward Unadjusted Langevin algorithm (FBULA) (\cite{eftekhari2023forward}).
+In particular, a natural extension of the projected gradient descent \citep{Beck17}, the projected Langevin Monte Carlo method \cite{NIPS2015_c0f168ce} incorporates a projection back to $\mathcal{M}$ after every Euler-Maruyama step.
+Alternatively, one can use a regularised version of the indicator function $\bm{1}_\mathcal{M}$ to define a probability density with support over $\mathbb{R}^{d}$ and employ different numerical discretizations of the underlying SDE leading for example to the Moreau Yosida Unadjusted Langevin Algorithm (MYULA) \cite{durmus2018efficient,brosse2017sampling} or the Forward Backward Unadjusted Langevin algorithm (FBULA) \cite{eftekhari2023forward}.
 The mirror Langevin algorithms use the mirror map to ensure that the samples produced reside in $ \mathcal{M} $ \citep{hsieh2018mirrored, zhang20a, Chewi20}.
 Finally, \citep{GC11,BLS25} add a Riemannian metric to the space $\mathcal{M}$ and use suitable discretizations of geometrically inspired SDEs.